nhsconnect/document-store-prototype/docs/tech/local-dev-env.md

 including starting the app, building the project, and provisioning AWS resources.
 It is used in both local and cloud situations.

+The `start-localstack` task does two things:
+1 Sets environment variables sourced from the .env file

-The `start-localstack` task invokes a program called [Dojo](https://github.com/kudulab/dojo), which is a wrapper around Docker built by a Thoughtworker.
+2 Runs a program called [Dojo](https://github.com/kudulab/dojo), which is a wrapper around Docker built by a Thoughtworker.
 Dojo provides several benefits including ensuring containers handle termination signals properly, keeping a shell open for running commands, configuring Docker users correctly and forwarding env vars into the containers.